RamsesMassalim/test_project/README.md

 ## Api documentation

-For more details about API, see the Swagger documentation [here](./openApi.yaml).
+For more details about API, see the Swagger documentation [here](./openApi.yaml) of [here](https://app.swaggerhub.com/apis/romi2000/testProject/1.0.0#/).